 Once you are inside the online conversation, you will be able to share your responses to several questions by posting ideas and comments as well as voting on the ideas of others.

 How will we use your data?

-Your first name and email address will only be used to send you reminders and information about the online workshop.
+Your first name and email address will only be used to send you reminders and information about the online conversation.
 This information is not linked to any of your personal data or any content you may share during the conversation.
 The only exception to this is if you post content that is abusive or offensive in which case, Clever Together may identify the author of the offending contribution.

 All other information is attached to your contributions, but not to your identity.
 So, for example, we may know that a particular idea was written by a healthcare professional working in the East of England, but we won't know specifically who that person was.
 Moreover, when sharing analyses, we always take steps to ensure no one can be identified.